 Online Help Resources | ✓ | ✓ |

-There’s no comparison when it comes to customer support options, as QuickBooks Online is by far superior in this category.
-You can speak with someone over the phone or connect via live chat or a chatbot.
+There’s no comparison when it comes to customer support options, as QuickBooks Online is far superior.
+You can speak with someone over the phone, connect via live chat, or get answers from a chatbot.
 There’s also a vast database of resources for further reading, such as accounting blogs, setup guides, community forums, and troubleshooting tips.
 If you have critical bookkeeping needs, you might consider finding a QuickBooks ProAdvisor.

-Getting support for Excel depends on whether you’re subscribed to Microsoft 365 for Business; support may be limited for personal or family plans.
-However, there are tons of Excel tutorials available on YouTube and Microsoft 365’s support page in case you need quick help.
+Getting support for Excel depends on whether you’re subscribed to Microsoft 365 for Business—support may be limited for personal or family plans.
+However, there are tons of Excel tutorials available on YouTube and Microsoft 365’s support page for quick help.

 Frequently Asked Questions (FAQs)

-Yes, you can export reports within QuickBooks Online as an Excel spreadsheet or a PDF.
+Yes, you can export reports from QuickBooks Online as an Excel spreadsheet or a PDF.

-You can purchase one Excel license for a PC or Mac for $159.99 or sign up for Microsoft 365, which includes Excel, for a starting price of $6 per user, per month.
+You can purchase one Excel license for a PC or Mac for $159.99 or sign up for Microsoft 365, which includes Excel, for a starting price of $7.20 per user, per month (billed monthly) or $6 per user, per month (billed annually).

 Bottom Line

-QuickBooks Online and Excel are vastly different, but with a little customization and maintenance, Excel can be an adequate accounting system—as long as you have the time to devote to it.
-However, our recommendation is that you use QuickBooks for your core bookkeeping processes and Excel for creating supplemental schedules, reports, and graphs.
+QuickBooks Online and Excel are vastly different, but with a little customization, maintenance, and time, Excel can be an adequate accounting system.
+However, I recommend you use QuickBooks for your core bookkeeping processes and Excel for creating supplemental schedules, reports, and graphs.